-DRAFT STATMENT What does God Require of Us?
-Discerning, Confessing, and Witnessing in an Age of COVID-19 and Beyond
+WCRC Working Paper: "What Does God Require from Us": Discerning, Confessing, and Witnessing in the Time of Covid-19 and Beyond

-We live in a moment of history that presents us with the conflation of at least three calamitous manifestations:

-- (a) A climate emergency which has brought us face-to-face with the total destruction of the Earth and the extinction of life as we know it.
-The devastation of the rainforests, the burning Amazon, the desertification of sub-Saharan Africa, the floods, hurricanes, and heat waves are the evidence of humankind's hubris to undo what God has created. - (b) Today, in far too many cases, national politics is dominated by narrow, ethnic (sometimes Christian) nationalisms, racism, white supremacy, authoritarianism, legitimized bigotry, and religious zealotry.
+We live in a moment of history that presents us with the conflation of at least three calamitous manifestations: (a) a climate emergency which has brought us face to face with the total destruction of the Earth and the extinction of life as we know it.
+The devastation of the rainforests, the burning Amazon, the desertification of Sub-Saharan Africa, the rising seas drowning Pacific Islands, the floods, hurricanes, and heat waves are the evidence of humankind's hubris to undo what God has created. (b) Today, in far too many cases, national politics is dominated by narrow, ethnic (sometimes Christian) nationalisms, racism, white supremacy, authoritarianism, legitimized bigotry, and religious zealotry.
 Globally, we are not faring any better.
 Foreign policies are characterized by bullying instead of respectful negotiation; forceful capitulation instead of common understanding; enforced submission instead of equal partnership; reckless lawlessness instead of respect for international law.
 Rabid ethnic and religious nationalism instead of inclusive global security, and xenophobic rage instead of an understanding of our common humanity.
-Imperialist expansionism instead of peaceful co-existence; destructive, unbridled neoliberal capitalist exploitation instead of planetary security; internationalized thuggery instead of the promotion and protection of human rights, and nationalistic vanity instead of global servanthood.
-It is a form of international political vandalism. - (c) President Trump, who seems to have regarded himself as the chosen leader of all this, was presiding over a decaying empire.
-And under President Biden, the reality of decaying empire is not likely to change.
+Imperialist expansionism instead of peaceful co-existence; destructive, unbridled neo-liberal capitalist exploitation instead of planetary security; internationalized thuggery instead of the promotion and protection of human rights, and nationalistic vanity instead of global servanthood.
+It is a form of international political vandalism. c) President Trump, who seems to regard himself as the chosen leader of all this, is presiding over a decaying empire.
 And as with all empires facing its own ignominious end, it presents an even greater danger to the world and to its own people, whom it can no longer distinguish from those it regarded as enemies.

 On top of all these comes the coronavirus, ushering in crises of fear, uncertainty, and a devastation not seen before.
-Over against all of it seems to be one force: the global revolution against injustice, imperialist violence, and greed, and for life, global solidarity, and human dignity.
+Over against all of it seems to be one force: the global revolution against injustice, imperialist violence, and greed, and for life, global solidarity and human dignity.
 Our response, therefore, is not simply to a crisis, but to the whole complex of crises upon us today.
 A complex system of dominant and dominating power coalescing to what we dare to name as global apartheid.
 An exclusionary, exploitative system of death, a scandalous order of a world fallen among thieves.

 The coronavirus has itself destroyed the myth that the pandemic is "the great equalizer."
-It has not only exposed the criminal inequalities in health care, it has exposed all the entrenched structural, institutional, and systemic economic, social, and political inequalities, and the incessant, comprehensive war against the poor and vulnerable, globally and nationally.
-Whether we are talking about people of colour in the US, UK, and Europe, or

-Native Americans in the US, Canada, Bolivia, Brazil, or Chile, the racial element in all this, nationally and globally, is now undeniable.
+It has not only exposed the criminal inequalities in health care.
+It has exposed all the entrenched structural, institutional, and systemic economic, social and political inequalities, and the incessant, comprehensive war against the poor and vulnerable, globally and nationally.
+Whether we are talking about people of colour in the US, UK, and Europe, or Native Americans in the US, Canada, Bolivia, Brazil, or Chile, the racial element in all this, nationally and globally, is now undeniable.
 Experts say that poverty, hunger, diseases, and violence exacerbated by the pandemic, including gender-based violence, may dwarf the number of those dying of the virus itself.
 All this flies in the face of the calls for solidarity the World Health Organization pleads for every day.
 Oxfam calls it "a care crisis."
 The WHO calls it a "moral and political crisis."
 Thirty years ago, Jürgen Moltmann spoke of "a God crisis."
 It seems more relevant now than ever.